scrapcupcake/hexs6/README.md

 # Hexs6
-A hex maths library, inspired by [Red Blob Game's excellent articles](http://www.redblobgames.com/grids/hexagons/)
+A hex maths library, inspired by [Red Blob Game's excellent articles](http://www.redblobgames.com/grids/hexagons/).

-Written for use with ES6 and Typescript, everything has been kept functional.
-In hexworld.js you'll find
+Written in a functional style ES6, transpiled to be useable everywhere.

+This project has been ported to use the
+# Babel Starter Kit